vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 tags: scala rust codegen zio
 ---

-We at [Golem Cloud](https://golem.cloud) built our first developer preview on top of the ZIO ecosystem, including [ZIO Http](https://github.io/zio/zio-http) for defining and implementin our server's REST API.
+We at [Golem Cloud](https://golem.cloud) built our first developer preview on top of the ZIO ecosystem, including [ZIO Http](https://github.io/zio/zio-http) for defining and implementing our server's REST API.
 By using **ZIO Http** we immediately had the ability to call our endpoints using endpoint **client**s, which allowed us to develop the first version of Golem's **CLI tool** very rapidly.

 Although very convenient for development, _using_ a CLI tool built with Scala for the JVM is not a pleasant experience for the users due to the slow startup time.
-One possible solution is to compile to native using [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/) but it is very hard to set up and even when it works, it is extremely fragile - further changes to the code, updated dependencies can all break it causing unexpected extra maintenance cost.
+One possible solution is to compile to native using [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/) but it is very hard to set up and even when it works, it is extremely fragile - further changes to the code or updated dependencies can break it causing unexpected extra maintenance cost.
 After some initial experiments we dropped this idea - and instead chose to reimplement the CLI using **Rust** - a language being a much better fit for command line tools, and also already an important technology in our Golem stack.

 ## ZIO Http

-If we rewrite `golem-cli` to Rust, we loose the convenience of using  **endpoint definitions** (written in Scala with ZIO Http, the ones we have for implementing the server) for calling our API, and we would also loose all the **types** used in these APIs as they are all defined as Scala case classes and enums.
+If we rewrite `golem-cli` to Rust, we lose the convenience of using  **endpoint definitions** (written in Scala with ZIO Http, the ones we have for implementing the server) for calling our API, and we would also lose all the **types** used in these APIs as they are all defined as Scala case classes and enums.
 Just to have more context, let's take a look at one of the endpoints!

 A ZIO Http **endpoint** is just a definition of a single endpoint of a HTTP API, describing the routing as well the inputs and outputs of it: